-Is now termed Canada’s Anti-Spam Legislation (CASL) which amends the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act and the Telecommunications Act.
-It is very similar to CAN-SPAM but has some minor differences and covers all electronic messages not just email.
+It is now termed Canada’s Anti-Spam Legislation (CASL) which amends the Canadian Radio-television and Telecommunications Commission Act, the Competition Act, the Personal Information Protection and Electronic Documents Act, and the Telecommunications Act.
+It is very similar to CAN-SPAM but has some minor differences and covers all electronic messages, not just email.

 Spam Act 2003, Act No. 129 of 2003 as amended.

 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, protect and empower all EU citizens’ data privacy, and reshape the way organizations across the region approach data privacy.

 The EU body that addresses spam is The Contact Network of Spam Enforcement Authorities (CNSA).

 The Directive is implemented by each member state independently, so you will want to check your particular country’s law for more details.